shubham1o1/html-css/92_CSS_GRID/README.md

 ## What is CSS Grid ?

-- Grid Layour system for CSS
+- Grid Layout system for CSS
 - Similar to flexbox (More complex and powerful)
 - Two-dimensional Layouts
-- Can us "align-items", "justify-content", etc
+- Can use "align-items", "justify-content", etc
 - Partial support for IE11

 ### How it works?